Abarim Publications' online Biblical Greek Dictionary

 In the Bible, the "soul" of a human being is equal to his/her condition of being alive, which in turn is demonstrated by this person's breathing.
 When one dies, one's ψυχη (psuche) departs, and that is nothing but a fancy way of saying that the person has stopped breathing.
 It does not suggest that the person's breathing has gone somewhere.

-In the Bible our noun ψυχη (psuche) is the same as "a living/breathing/behaving being", and covers humans (Luke 12:20, Acts 20:10), animals (Revelation 8:9, also see Genesis 1:30), and in the Old Testament even the Lord Himself (Isaiah 42:1, Jeremiah 6:8, but see John 20:22 and compare to Genesis 2:7).
+In the Bible our noun ψυχη (psuche) is the same as "a living, breathing and particularly mentally active being", and covers God (Matthew 12:8, also see Isaiah 42:1, Jeremiah 6:8), humans (Luke 12:20, Acts 20:10), animals (Revelation 8:9, also see Genesis 1:30).
 In the narrative of the Bible, our word often occurs as broad synonym for:

 - The noun αγωγη (agoge), which denotes the way one leads his/her life.

-- The noun βιο (bio), which denotes one's personal life in the sense of how one lives (as in the word biography: the story of one's life).
+- The noun βιος (bios), which denotes one's personal life in the sense of how one lives (as in the word biography: the story of one's life).

 - The noun ζωη (zoe), which denotes the principle of life, as opposed to the class of existence of things like stones.
 Our noun ψυχη (psuche), which denotes a breathing thing, comprises a subset of ζωη (zoe), which comprises also non-breathing living things such as plants.

-- The noun νους (nous), meaning mind, or "that what the brain does".
+- The noun νους (nous), meaning mind, or rather one's intelligent and reasonable faculty.
 Since one needs a neocortex to have a conscious mind, and not all breathing things have either, this word covers a subset of ψυχη (psuche).

 Imagine a light bulb.
 Its glass and metal components are its body.
 When it's turned on, its glowing is its soul.
 Its emission of light is its spirit.